-Students will automatically be scheduled for an advising session with either Donna or Kent at two points during their time in the GLS program.
+Students will automatically be scheduled for an advising session with either Anne or Kent at two points during their time in the GLS program.

 - Early Advising Session: This is scheduled for the semester the student is registered in his or her second course.

 - For a student taking one course per semester, this would be the second semester.

 - For a student taking three courses per semester, this would be the first semester.

 While the student can bring any concern to this meeting, it focuses on making sure the student is aware of basic requirements and options, and is able to make informed choices about courses early in the program.
 During this stage of the program, there is no need to commit to any particular concentration: students are encouraged to explore across a variety of disciplines.

 - Midpoint Advising Session: This session is scheduled for the semester the student is registered in his or her fifth course.

 - For a student taking one course per semester, this would be the fifth semester.

 - For a student taking three courses per semester, this would be the second semester.